-Each residence hall has one 24-hour designated space that allows for visitors of opposite sex to visit each day.
-All 24-hour designated common areas will be posted as such.
+Each residence hall has one 24-hour designated space that allows for guests to visit each day.
+All 24- hour designated common areas will be posted as such.
 All other common areas are subject to the same visitation hours as the rest of the building.

-• Cotten lobby area near grand staircase, facing Wright fountain entrance.
+Cotten lobby area near grand staircase, facing Wright fountain entrance.